-Breaking it Down: Competitive Costs of Cost Disclosures
+Breaking it Down: Economic Consequences of Disaggregated Cost Disclosures

 JEL Classification: D40, D80, L15, M40